 Fall is in the air and Thanksgiving is near!
 I have put together a list of top 10 Thanksgiving Books for Preschool that I think your family will really enjoy!
 This list has been updated to reflect the stories of the pilgrims, and Native Americans, current Thanksgiving books that incorporate various cultures, including the Cherokee tribe, and traditions like making fry bread.
 Whatever your culture or traditions, everyone gives thanks and expresses gratitude in their own way.

-Reading to your child every night is a great way to teach your child while you’re spending valuable time with them as well.
+Reading to your child every day is a great way to teach your child while you’re spending valuable time with them as well.
 These Thanksgiving books will teach your child about being thankful, rhyme and repetition, letters, the alphabet and a little history too!

 10 Top Thanksgiving Books for Preschool

 The Story of the Pilgrims – by Katharine Ross

 This is a great book for children to learn about how Thanksgiving actually began.
 A great way to bring social studies into your child’s day and told in a way that young children can begin to understand.
 It’s a great story that you preschool class or even those at home can act out as a family to help your children further understand just where this holiday began.

 Fry Bread: A Native American Family Story – by Kevin Noble Maillard

 Learn the story of the Pilgrims in this picture book that’s a perfect read-a-long, ages 2-6